Yandex Cloud

 • noproxy: Determines whether to save requests without proxying them.

-• saveall: Allows saving all requests regardless of the HTTP status code of the response to the proxied request.
+• saveall: Enables saving all requests regardless of the HTTP status code of the response to the proxied request.

-• nostatic: Allows disregarding saving requests for static content, such as CSS, JS, JPEG, JPG, PNG, GIF, ICO, SVG, WOFF, and WOFF2.
+• nostatic: Enables filtering out requests for static content, such as CSS, JS, JPEG, JPG, PNG, GIF, ICO, SVG, WOFF, and WOFF2, from being saved.

 Example of running: